B.Sc. Zoology vs B.Sc. Botany: Which is Better in 2025

 What is BSc Zoology?

 BSc Zoology is an undergraduate degree programme of three years duration, spread across six semesters.
-It covers concepts such as animal biodiversity, ecology, and biochemistry, physiology, cell and molecular biology.
+It covers concepts such as animal biodiversity, ecology, biochemistry, physiology, and cell and molecular biology.
 After graduation, candidates can opt for various job roles such as Zoologist, Microbiologist, Scientist, and Zookeeper.

-BSc Zoology Eligibility Criteria - To be eligible for the BSc Zoology course, students must have completed their 10+2 in science stream from a recognised board in India.
+BSc Zoology Eligibility Criteria - To be eligible for the BSc Zoology course, students must have completed their 10+2 in the science stream from a recognised board in India.

 BSc Zoology Fees - Rs.
 1,500 to Rs.
 2.7 Lakhs

 BSc Zoology Average Salary - The average salary of a BSc Zoology graduate is Rs.
 4.5 LPA.
-However, it can be more or less depending on the skills and experience of the candidate.
+However, it can be more or less, depending on the skills and experience of the candidate.

 BSc Zoology Course Structure - The course curriculum of BSc Zoology includes subjects such as Animal Biology, Genetics, Ecology, Evolution, and Physiology.
 It also includes lab work, dissections and fieldwork.